 When the assigned diagnoses, treatments or medications keep failing to work, most people cannot help but begin to suspect that they may be incurable, that something is really wrong with them.
-Many take matters into their own hands, seeking desperate measures to feel alive; or to quiet the pain, the self-loathing, and the terror; or simply to disappear.
+Many take matters into their own hands, seeking desperate measures to feel alive, to quiet the pain, the self-loathing, and the terror, or simply to disappear.

 In time, many come to believe that they must be to blame for how much they hurt, for how messed up their lives have become.
-Come to understand that the monster is real, and that it is inside of them.
+They come to understand that the monster is real, and that it is inside of them.
 That it is them.

 That is complex trauma.

 Defining Complex Trauma

 Complex Trauma is distinct from the multitude of other terms that exist to describe types of trauma exposure or manifestations of posttraumatic disturbance.

 Complex Trauma is defined as the exposure to multiple, often interrelated forms of traumatic experiences AND the difficulties that arise as a result of adapting to or surviving these experiences.

 The adverse experiences encapsulated by Complex Trauma typically begin in early childhood, are longstanding or recurrent, and are inflicted by others.
 Most often they are perpetrated within a person’s formative attachment relationships.
 Sometimes they are compounded by patterns of risk and dysfunction afflicting generations of families.
 Frequently, they intersect with structural and institutional forms of violence and oppression that beset certain peoples and communities, particularly those holding minority status within a given society.